 - Use a bleach-free cleaning solution and a lint-free cloth to wipe down the console.
 NOTE: Be careful and avoid getting cleaning solution in any openings.

-- Use your choice of antibacterial wipes to lightly wipe down your controllers.
+- Use your choice of antibacterial wipes to lightly wipe down your controllers and gaming accessories.
 Be sure to avoid any cables and buttons during this process.

 - Clean the controller buttons and cables using a Q-tip and isopropyl alcohol.